-The difference corresponds to the reclassification of premiums pending issue to the best estimate of premiums, amounting to 30.416 million euros (30.416 million euros in 2018), and the reclassification of recoveries to the best estimate of claims in the amount of 40.352 million euros.
+The difference corresponds to the reclassification of premiums pending issue to the best estimate of premiums, amounting to 42.446 million euros.
+(30.416 million euros in 2019), and the reclassification of recoveries to the best estimate of claims in the amount of 34.936 million euros (40.352 million euros in 2019).